Are you determined to ace your problem subject, transform your career potential, or master a new skill?

-Whenever you learn a new word, find a synonym and an opposite for it.
+Whenever you learn a new word, find a synonym and the opposite for it.
 Some examples or word pairs are:

 You will easily pick up on new vocabulary when watching re-runs of your favorite shows with subtitles in the language you’re learning.

 To find shows with subtitles, you have two options.
 Either try platforms like Netflix, Amazon Prime and Hulu that offer subtitled shows and caption/ subtitle options or go to websites that allow you to download subtitles for your favorite movies and shows like:

 If you are aiming for significant vocabulary expansion in one night, the best techniques to use would be mnemonics and the chunking method of memorization.

 It is estimated that using mnemonics you can learn vocabulary at 400% your previous speed.
 You simply need to create a connection, like a shortcut or an acronym, that helps you remember a difficult word.

 As for the chunking method, it involves learning things in groups instead of by themselves.
 Because our brain can only hold 5 to 9 things in its working memory at a time, the best ways of memorizing include memorizing information in “chunks”.
 Creating lists of similar words grouped by theme or category is an example of this.